google/jaxopt/docs/quadratic_programming.rst

 - *jit*: the algorithm can be used with jit or vmap, on GPU/TPU.
 - *matvec*: the input can be given as matvec instead of dense matrices.
+- *fun*: the algorithm can be used with quadratic polynomial fun.
 - *precision*: accuracy expected when the solver succeeds to converge.
 - *stability*: capacity to handle badly scaled problems and matrices with poor conditioning.
 - *speed*: typical speed on big instances to reach its maximum accuracy.